Discover Bruxelles - Brussel : On screen (Cinema / TV)

 Events and institutions

-In 1938, Brussels acquired a major asset in terms of cinema: the Royal Belgian Film Archive (Koninklijk Belgisch Filmarchief in Dutch).
-Founded by the filmmaker Henri Storck, the journalist André Thirifays and the politician Pierre Vermeyien, the aim of this institution is to select and preserve a collection of films whose particularity is to have a historical, aesthetic or technical aspect that transcends time.
+In 1938, Brussels acquired a major cinema asset: La Cinémathèque royale de Belgique (Koninklijk Belgisch Filmarchief in Dutch).
+Founded by filmmaker Henri Storck, journalist André Thirifays and politician Pierre Vermeyien, the institution's aim is to select and preserve a collection of films whose particularity is to have a historical, aesthetic or technical aspect that transcends time.
 In other words, works that could be described as "cult".
 The Cinematheque also collects a wide range of documentation relating to the world of the 7th art.
-More commonly known as Cinematek
+More commonly known as the Cinematek, it also organizes screenings of the works in storage, to the delight of cinephiles at home and abroad.

-, it also organises screenings of the works stored, to the delight of Belgian and international film buffs.
-As far as events are concerned, every year Brussels hosts numerous festivals honouring Belgian cinema in all its forms, starting with the most famous of them all: the Magritte Film Awards (named after the famous Belgian painter René Magritte), the equivalent of the Césars in France.
-For the record, since 2012, a strange and self-proclaimed Académie des Machins has been handing out "in all partiality and in the worst faith" awards to the shadowy men of Belgian cinema, the technicians.
-Thus, on the eve of the Magritte ceremony, the entire small world of Belgian cinema gathers in good spirits to perhaps have the opportunity to win a Moule d'or...
-A prize that reflects Belgian humour.
-As far as festivals are concerned, let's also mention the BIFFF (Brussels International Fantastic Film Festival), the Brussels Film Festival or the BSFF (Brussels Short Film Festival).
-Brussels is also home to the renowned Institut national supérieur des arts du spectacle (INSAS), which trains new technicians for the film industry.
-Benoît Poelvoorde and Rémy Belvaux graduated from this institute and are currently directing C'est arrivé près de chez vous as part of their graduation project.
+As for events, every year Brussels hosts a number of festivals celebrating Belgian cinema in all its forms, starting with the most famous of them all: Les Magritte du cinéma (named after the famous Belgian painter René Magritte), the equivalent of the Césars in France.
+For the record, since 2012, a strange and self-proclaimed Académie des Machins has been handing out awards "in all partiality and in the most bad faith" to the men behind the scenes of Belgian cinema, the technicians.
+On the eve of the Magritte ceremony, the entire world of Belgian cinema gathers in good spirits for a chance to win a Moule d'or... a prize that reflects Belgian humor.
+Other festivals include the BIFFF (Brussels International Fantastic Film Festival), the Brussels Film Festival and the BSFF (Brussels Short Film Festival).
+Brussels is also home to the renowned Institut National Supérieur des Arts du Spectacle (INSAS), which trains new technicians for the world of cinema.
+Benoît Poelvoorde and Rémy Belvaux both graduated from the school, and are currently directing C'est arrivé près de chez vous as part of their graduation project.

 Internationally